Join the Global Breast Cancer Movement

 Anesthesia

-Loss of feeling or sensation.
-Local anesthesia may be used for a specific region of the body, such as the breast, by injection of a drug (a local anesthetic) into that area.
-General anesthesia numbs the entire body and puts a person to sleep with drugs that are injected into a vein or inhaled.
+Loss of feeling or sensation that keeps a person from feeling pain during surgery or other medical procedures.
+Local or regional anesthesia may be used for a specific part of the body, such as the breast, by injection of a drug into the area.
+General anesthesia numbs the entire body and puts a person to sleep with drugs that are inhaled or injected into a vein.

 Aneuploid (DNA Ploidy)